xiangyq/IS210_Final_Project/README.rst

     And I would like to update it into a program
     When I click the Buy button
-    Then I will be taken to a screen to input stock information by filling in symbol, the number of volume, the  price
+    Then I will be taken to a screen to input stock information by filling in symbol, the number of volume, the price, the date
-    And the date will be auto-filled
     And screen shows the output of stock information

 Scenario 2: Deleting a stock